owlbarn/tutorial/book/symbolic/README.md

 ```

 Apparently that's too much information for the users to handle.
 To make things easier for the users, we create neural network layer based on existing symbolic operations.
-This light-weight layer takes only 180 LoC, and yet it provides a Owl-like clean syntax for the users to construct neural networks.
+This light-weight layer takes only 180 LoC, and yet it provides an Owl-like clean syntax for the users to construct neural networks.
 For example, we can construct a MNIST-DNN model:

 ```ocaml
 open Owl_symbolic_neural_graph